netscaler/netscaler-k8s-ingress-controller/canary/README.md

 Perform the following steps to deploy a sample application as a canary release.

-1. Create the necessary RBAC rules for Citrix ADC by deploying the [rbac.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/rbac.yaml) file.
+1. Create the necessary RBAC rules for Netscaler by deploying the [rbac.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/rbac.yaml) file.

         kubectl apply -f rbac.yaml

-1. You can either deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX or as a standalone pod which controls Citrix ADC VPX or MPX.
+1. You can either deploy the Citrix ingress controller as a sidecar with Netscaler CPX or as a standalone pod which controls Netscaler VPX or MPX.

-    Use the [cpx-with-cic-sidecar.yml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cpx-with-cic-sidecar.yml) file to deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX.
-It also deploys Citrix ADC Metrics Exporter on the same pod.
+    Use the [cpx-with-cic-sidecar.yml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cpx-with-cic-sidecar.yml) file to deploy the Citrix ingress controller as a sidecar with Netscaler CPX.
+It also deploys Netscaler Metrics Exporter on the same pod.

         kubectl apply -f cpx-with-cic-sidecar.yml

-     To deploy the Citrix ingress controller as a stand-alone pod for Citrix ADC VPX or MPX use the [cic-vpx.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cic-vpx.yaml) file.
-In this deployment, you should use the [exporter.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/exporter.yaml) file to deploy Citrix ADC Metrics Exporter.
+     To deploy the Citrix ingress controller as a stand-alone pod for Netscaler VPX or MPX use the [cic-vpx.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cic-vpx.yaml) file.
+In this deployment, you should use the [exporter.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/exporter.yaml) file to deploy Netscaler Metrics Exporter.

         kubectl apply -f cic-vpx.yaml